Life in Icy Waters

 Understanding the distribution of polynyas around Antarctica is one of the first steps toward identifying biological habitats in the region, according to Arrigo.
 “We knew there were quite a few polynyas, but no one has ever tried to quantify their productivity before,” he said.

 To locate the Antarctic polynyas, Arrigo and a team of researchers analyzed data from the Special Sensor Microwave/Imager (SSM/I), a passive microwave sensor that measures the amount of radiation emitted by the Earth’s surface, known as brightness temperatures.
 Brightness temperatures are a gauge of emissivity, or the ability of water or ice to emit radiation at microwave frequencies.
-The data, archived at the National Snow and Ice Data Center (NSIDC) DAAC, were collected from June 1997 to May 2002.According to Arrigo, the coastal polynyas of Antarctica have never been studied in detail before, largely because of the region’s persistent cloudiness, which prevents satellites from “seeing” the surface.
+The data, archived at NASA's National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC), were collected from June 1997 to May 2002.According to Arrigo, the coastal polynyas of Antarctica have never been studied in detail before, largely because of the region’s persistent cloudiness, which prevents satellites from “seeing” the surface.
 But passivemicrowave sensors such as SSM/I measure the Earth’s emitted microwave energy that easily penetrates clouds.
 The SSM/I data enabled the researchers to study the sea ice in great detail, even in cloudy conditions.

 Using these data, Arrigo identified 37 coastal polynyas around Antarctica.
 The largest, located in the Ross Sea, was 396,500 square kilometers (153,090 square miles), and the smallest, located in the West Lazarev Sea, was 1,040 square kilometers (401 square miles).